sealuzh/cwb-chef-repo/README.md

 ## Requirements

 > Interested in your own Cloud WorkBench (CWB) installation?<br>
-> These 10 steps will setup and configure CWB on AWS for you in less than 30 minutes (tested 2019-04-29).
+> These 10 steps will setup and configure CWB on AWS for you in less than 30 minutes (tested 2019-04-29) and costs ~1$ daily using two `t3.small` instances.

 * [Git](http://git-scm.com/)
 * [Vagrant (2.2.4)](https://www.vagrantup.com/downloads.html)